MinchinWeb/blog.minchin.ca/content/20200924-covid-at-six-and-a-half-months.md

 Category: Covid

 So [normal]({filename}20200913-covid-at-six-months.md) went out the window pretty fast.
-After two and a half weeks of school (i.e. "normalality") my Honey and some of the kids are at home, being asked to isolate for the next two weeks.
+After two and a half weeks of school (i.e. "normality") my Honey and some of the kids are at home, being asked to isolate for the next two weeks.
 It turns out one of the other kids at the daycare tested positive for Covid.